kyguy/kafka-summit-2021/template.md

 Topic: __consumer_offsets	Partition: 4	Leader: 2	Replicas: 2	Isr: 2
 Topic: __consumer_offsets	Partition: 5	Leader: 2	Replicas: 2	Isr: 2
 ```

+That is the end of the demo, as you can see, using Strimzi Operators and custom resources we can balance our Kafka clusters in Kubernetes.